DaveParr/daveparr.info-V2/content/blog/pocket-monster-bmi-1ao0/index.md

 `pivot_longer()` to select 2 columns to pivot on, and to drop rows we create that have `NA` when the Pokemon only has 1 type.

-Most importantly though, we created our own function, and it was easy\\!
+Most importantly though, we created our own function, and it was easy!
-The `BMI` function we created we used to make a single value, `Dave_BMI`, but also to make the whole `BMI` column for each Pokemon in the data set\\!
+The `BMI` function we created we used to make a single value, `Dave_BMI`, but also to make the whole `BMI` column for each Pokemon in the data set!
 That’s pretty cool.

 From 2 known features, `weight` and `height` we made one single new measurement `BMI`.
 This an example of something that will come up more